 Loni continued down the path without looking back.
-Dovni sighed, shrugged his shoulders, sat down and leaned against a tree.
+Dovni sighed, shrugged his shoulders, sat down, and leaned against a tree.
 His body ached, and he was hungry.
 They had not eaten a proper meal since setting out on their journey four days before.
 Now, as far as Dovni could tell, they were lost.
 The small men from Hill Country were a rugged sort, provided frequent meals from their well-stocked kitchens and long naps in their comfortable beds.
-“Adventurer” was the polite term given to those folks who fled Hill Country to avoid being locked up in one of the local jails.
+“Adventurer” was the polite term given to those folks who fled Hill Country in desperation to avoid being locked up in one of the local jails.

 “We are NOT lost,” Loni responded, his words muffled by the leaves and stems surrounding him.
 “I found it!”
 Loni stood, holding what appeared to be a Luna Moth in his hands.
 “There!
 See!”

 He walked back up the path and sat next to Dovni.

 “Look,” Loni said, “I told you we were not lost.
 We’ve followed the Gat’s instructions to this point.
 And here is the next piece of the map.”

 Loni unfolded and gently rubbed the back of the wings.
 As the scales shed, parchment was revealed underneath.
 Drawn on the paper was a meandering line with a tiny “x” marked in the corner at the bottom and a larger “x” marked toward the top.

 “Here is where we are now,” stated Loni, pointing to the bottom corner.
 “And there is where we will find the next piece of our map.
 So, no, we are not lost at all.
 We are exactly where we are supposed to be.”